 We just sat there hugging with tears running down our cheeks.
 It was just one of those unexpected moments where everything got to be TOO MUCH and the damn dam overflowed.

-And I totally got my revenge on the yuppie couple when they got in line behind us.
+On a bright note I totally got my revenge on the yuppie couple when they got in line behind us.
 They were frustrated with me because we were in the “any amount” self scan lane.
-They had two things in their hands, but instead of choosing the express lanes or the “limit of 12” lanes they unaccountably chose our lane.
-I took my sweet ass time scanning and bagging my groceries despite their eye rolls and muttered comments.
+They had two things in their hands, but instead of choosing the empty express lanes or the “limit of 12” lanes they unaccountably chose our lane (passive-aggressive, bullying behavior much?
+Seriously, where were these people’s manners).
+Well, I took my sweet ass time scanning, bagging my groceries, and eating candy despite their eye rolls and muttered comments.
 It’s the small victories…